IlliaKondratiuk/API-Automation-Rest-Assured/README.md

 #### 🔹 Purpose

 This project was created to practice REST API test automation using Java and popular open-source tools.
-It helps me explore clean test design, modular structure, and reusable components for real-world readiness.
+It helps me explore clean test design, modular structure, and reusable components for learning and demonstration purposes.

 #### 🔹 Test Design Choices